 At CHANI, we’re building an app to make astrology and its wisdom accessible to everyone as a tool for self-discovery, mindfulness, and healing.
 We are a queer, feminist-led tech and media company and are proud to help foster the change we want to see not just in tech, but in the greater community as well.
 Starting with introductions and at every step in the interview process, we always ask, “What are your pronouns?”
-More than half of the people on our team (11 out of 17) identify as people of color and we feel strongly about hiring veterans and people who identify as having disabilities.
+Many people on our team (11 out of 28) identify as people of color and we feel strongly about hiring veterans and people who identify as having disabilities.
 You’ll never have to worry about calling out of work if you have health concerns you need to prioritize.
 In addition to being flexible and accommodating, we also offer short- and long-term disability insurance.

 We never filter out our politics when we make content.
 For example, we don't give planets genders when they are traditionally referred to as feminine or masculine (i.e. using she/her pronouns when referring to the moon).
 We are open about our beliefs, not just when it comes to our art, content, and technology, but also in terms of the benefits we have in place.
 For instance, our Personal and Professional Growth Stipend covers mental health services, Gender Affirmation Hormone Replacement Treatments, and grief doulas or other grief services.
 Milcah (they/he), our Director of Engineering, has used this stipend for massages, therapy, and attending Render(ATL), a tech conference that focuses on React, leadership, diversity, inclusion, and accessibility.
 We also have a Gender-Based Violence Emergency Stipend, available in emergency circumstances if either an employee or a family member of an employee experiences any incident of gender-based violence, which includes domestic violence, sexual assault, stalking, or human trafficking.